Marisacmd/tondev-solidity-wallet/README.md

 # tondev-solidity-wallet
-Very basic wallet functional to deploy in the test blockchain network
+A very basic wallet functional to deploy in the test blockchain network